Your Cart is Empty

-Sweet flavored, deep red, globe shaped variety, with short dark green tops.
-A popular variety in the northeast, this 1957 All America Winner was rated by a panel of garden writers as one of the dozen top all-time vegetable varieties.
-300 seeds
+Sweet flavored, deep red, globe-shaped variety, with short dark green tops.
+A popular variety in the northeast, this 1957 All-America Selections Winner was rated by a panel of garden writers as one of the dozen top all-time vegetable varieties.

-Tip - Use the thinning’s for beet greens or plant a heavily seeded row for baby beet greens.
-Sow every 2 weeks for a continuous harvest
+Tips: Beets “seeds” are actually fruits that contain multiple seeds inside with several seedlings emerging from one seed.
+Use the thinned seedlings for beet greens or plant a heavily seeded row for baby beet greens.
+Beets need to grow rapidly and evenly by providing soil rich in organic matter and adequate moisture.
+Sow every 2 weeks for a continuous harvest.